PaddlePaddle/PaddleMIX/README_EN.md

 </table>

 For more information on additional model capabilities, please refer to the [Model Capability Matrix](./paddlemix/examples/README.md).

+For the list of models supported on Ascend 910B, please refer to [Ascend Model List](./docs/hardware_support/npu_model_list.md)

 ## LICENSE

 This repository is licensed under the [Apache 2.0 license](LICENSE)